 Technology and high-workload environments provide unique threats and surprises that our stone age brain circuits were never optimized to handle.
 Get a good CFI and surprise yourself regularly (until you “expect” the surprises) In charter flying, we go suffer (train) every six months.
 Fly safely out there (and often)!

-Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
-Our amazing member benefits pay back your contribution (1/3 off your ForeFlight subscription)!
-Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitate CFI+DPE teamwork.
-Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).
+Join SAFE and get great benefits.
+You get 1/3 off ForeFlight and your membership supports our mission of increasing aviation safety by promoting excellence in education.
+Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
+Our CFI insurance was developed by SAFE specifically for CFIs (and is the best value in the business).